The Cablegraph - A Wander Board

-In his 1919 patent, George F. Pearson stated, “The invention has relation to devices operated or controlled by the hand or finger pressure, whereby messages are conveyed from the spirit world to the operator.
+In 1919, Pearson introduced an "improved" Cablegraph which he called the "Wander Board."
+A modified horseshoe shape was now incorporated into the design.
+If your magnetism was low and you couldn't contact the spirits, at least you could have fun trying as he stated in his new patent: "The invention has relation to devices operated or controlled by the hand or finger pressure, whereby messages are conveyed from the spirit world to the operator.
 Of course irrespective of the use of this instrument to aid or act as a medium in the transmission of spirit messages, it is useful as an amusement device.
 It is quite generally acknowledged nowadays however that communications with the spirit world are possible and not infrequent."
+The directions printed on the back of the Wander Board were now slightly more coherent.

 To operate, lay the board on your lap or on a table.
 Place the tips of your fingers lightly on the disc, or sensitive key.
 You may then ask questions audibly or mentally, and the spirit impulse will cause the disc to move to the right or left, bringing the hand or pointer in registration with the required letter, number or phrase to spell out or convey the message.